-Typically, about 15% of our students come from secondary schools or universities outside the United States: approximately 10% are non-U.S. citizens who come from more than 50 countries; another 5% hold dual citizenship with the U.S. and another country and have lived or studied outside the U.S.
+Typically, about 15% of our students come from secondary schools outside the United States: approximately 10% are non-U.S. citizens, coming from more than 50 countries; another 5% hold dual citizenship with the U.S. and another country and have lived or studied outside the U.S.

 As a college that follows a need-blind policy in admission for international students and awards financial aid to international students on the same need-basis as domestic students, Amherst is in an exceptional position to admit the most accomplished and promising students from around the world without regard for ability to pay.

 Our Admission Committee is familiar with various education systems around the world.
 In reviewing your application, we consider grades, standardized test scores, comprehensive exam predictions or results, essays, recommendations, independent work, the quality of your current academic program and your achievements outside the classroom.
 No one aspect will determine our decision; instead, we look at the sum total of your experiences.

 Regardless of your citizenship or geographic location, you should follow the same first-year or transfer application process that other students follow.

 The only additional application requirement for international student applicants (both first-year and transfer) is demonstration of English proficiency.

 Given the considerable academic demands placed on Amherst students, proficiency in the comprehension and expression of both spoken and written English is required and must be demonstrated prior to admission.
 Amherst does not offer provisional admission for applicants deficient in English and does not provide English-as-a-Second-Language instruction for international students.